olton/latte/readme.md

 </h2>

-Latte is an alternative to other testing frameworks like Jest, Mocha, and Jasmine with the following features:
+Latte is an alternative to other testing frameworks like Jest, Mocha, and Jasmine with the following core features:

++ Testing JavaScript and TypeScript
-+ Built-in DOM support
++ Testing HTML element with built-in DOM support
-+ Built-in headless browser
++ Testing Web pages with built-in headless browser
-+ Testing HTML elements
 + Testing React components
-+ Testing Vue components (in development)
-+ Testing Angular components (in development)

 ---
 <div align="center">